wilsonmar/wilsonmar.github.io/_posts/2017-10-31-owasp-testing.md

 There are several websites which defines specific examples of insecure code turned secure:

 <a target="_blank" href="https://www.owasp.org/index.php/Category:OWASP_Top_Ten_Project">OWASP (Open Web Application Security Project) Top 10</a> - <a target="_blank" href="https://www.owasp.org/images/7/72/OWASP_Top_10-2017_%28en%29.pdf.pdf">2017 PDF</a>:
-is the result of a non-profit team.
+is the result of an on-going active non-profit team.

 OSSTMM (Open Source Security Testing Methodology Manual) <a target="_blank" href="https://www.isecom.org/OSSTMM.3.pdf">v3 PDF</a> updated every six months by the <a target="_blank" href="https://www.isecom.org/research.html">ISECOM (Institute for Security and Open Methodologies)</a>.
 It was developed in an open community, and subjected to peer and cross-disciplinary review.
 ISECOM's <a target="_blank" href="https://www.isecom.org/STAR.3.pdf">PDF: Security Test Audit Report (STAR)</a> is a standardized form to summarize results of a security or penetration test - providing precise calculations of the Attack Surface, details of what was tested and how, and indemnification for testing organization.:
    1. Posture review